julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 1           | 12          | 21          |
 | 2           | 18          | 23          |
 | 3           | 29          | 17          |

+These results show the average preparation time, in both minutes and seconds, for orders with different pizza counts.
+As the pizza count increases, the average preparation time also tends to increase.

 4. What was the average distance travelled for each customer?